 One of the most helpful things to do in coworking space design is to review lighting.
 Use a lighting checklist.

 In a shared workspace, a pivotal question to ask is, do lights and natural light contribute to the health of the building?
 The answer should be yes.
 This coworking space design idea is not just a” bright” idea.
 Access to daylight is critical.
 In short, lighting can contribute to health by offering adjustable brightness from multiple lighting sources.
-For example, ensure overhead lights and desk lights.
+For example, ensure there are both overhead lights and desk lights.
+If you have standard fluorescent lights, cover then with special light filters or diffusers.

 One of the critical disadvantages of coworking is noise.
 Especially in shared office space, background noise can be a problem.
 Offset this and ensure quiet areas and quiet rooms are made available.
 Add noise dampening materials like carpet tile and acoustic wall or ceiling tiles.

 One of the considerations co-working space design is taste.
 Necessarily, make sure there is access to food and beverage on site.
+In particular, access to water is critical.
 Workers need to eat and drink regularly.
 A coworking space requirement is an office kitchen.
 Furthermore, choose an office location that has lunchtime eateries nearby.

 One way to offer a creative coworking space design is to pay attention to touch and the tactile experience.
 So, how closely do people work together?
 Some people like to work together.
 Some do not and are more productive in private spaces.
+Modular office tables can be a solution to allow different configurations.
 Provide both social spaces, with comfortable seating where people can work together.
 Alternatively, provide options for single-person workspaces.

 The key to enhancing the benefits of coworking spaces through design is paying attention to the sense of smell.
 Ever be exposed to a bad smell at work?
 It cannot be ignored and no work gets done.
 The first thing to do is to design a system so that waste and recycling is managed.
 They are the most significant contributors to smell.